 This update went after sites that had copyright infringement claims filed against them, and prevented those sites from ranking well within the SERPs.
 Google introduced this update in August 2012.
 Sites with unoriginal, plagiarized content can expect Pirate to catch up with them at some point.
 It’s in the best interest of all websites to only put up original, well thought out content in order to avoid being hit by Pirate.
 Google wants to reward to original author of any given piece of content, and if it determines that your website is ripping someone else’s content off, you will more than likely be hit with penalties such as Pirate.

 Unfortunately, even when some sites follow ALL of the rules, Google’s algorithm updates STILL penalize them.
 Google’s ranking algorithms are automated and very "black and white" in nature.
 If you employ white hat tactics, Google will reward you.
 If you employ black hat tactics, Google will catch you.
 If Google is unable to determine whether or not your strategy is either white or black hat, chances are high that it’s going to penalize you anyway just to be on the safe side.
 Regardless though, if you follow the rules and avoid vague, grey hat practices, your website should rank well in the SERPs.

 If you fear that your website has been hit with a Google penalty, diagnose the problem by referencing the above mentioned list.
 If you’re innocent of questionable marketing tactics, Google will correct itself the next time the respective update refreshes itself.
 It can be an aggravating experience for sure, but rest easy knowing that playing by the rules will ultimately bring your website out on top.

-For more information about building your web rankings, don’t hesitate to contact the marketing professionals at SLS Consulting.
-We’re here to help repair and strengthen your web presence.
+For more information about building your web rankings, don’t hesitate to contact the marketing professionals at SLS Consulting, Inc. We’re here to help repair and strengthen your web presence.